dimitri-nicolo/calico/deep-packet-inspection/README.md

 make fv ut
 ```

-FV test runs against real k8s, they should be added to the GINKGO_FOCUS variable in Makefile.
+FV test runs against real k8s, they should be added to the `FV_GINKGO_FOCUS` variable in Makefile.

 ## Testing snort with local rules for development